tock/book/src/course/signed-sensor-data/thread.md

 > **CHECKPOINT:** 01_openthread_attach

 To send and receive UDP packets, we must also correctly configure UDP.
+For this tutorial we will only focus on receiving UDP packets.

 We must complete the following steps to setup receiving using UDP in the OpenThread library: